 We’re excited to kick off our Employee Spotlight series at Finch.
-Throughout this series, we’ll feature our talented team members to learn about why they joined Finch.
+Throughout this series, we’ll feature our talented team members & why they joined Finch.

 For our first Spotlight, we checked in with John Skilbeck.
 Currently based in his hometown of Los Angeles, he shared his story of transitioning from accounting to engineering—and what excites him about working at Finch.